jlgerber/cpp_happy_fun_time/session_05/session05.md

 # Templates

-C++ implements templates to provide generics.
-Templates provide the ability to define type variables which are evaluated and expanded out at compile time when used in code.
+C++ provides a mechanism to facilitate writing generic functions, classes, and structs - templates.
+Templates allow the author to define type variables which are evaluated and expanded at compile time.
 There are two distinct activities associated with templates - authoring and using.
 We will go over both.
 You have already used templates a bit in this course.
-The std::vector is a template which declares a single type variable, which we "fill in" when we use it.
+The std::vector is a template which declares a single type variable, which gets "filled in" when used.
 For example:

  ```
  std::vector<int> nums;